MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/design-high-availability-and-disaster-recovery.md

 In Azure Monitor SCOM Managed Instance, High Availability is defined as the amount of time for which the SCOM Managed Instance service is up and running.
 When you use SCOM Managed Instance, the service SLA is 99.9%.
 [Learn more](https://azure.microsoft.com/products/virtual-machines).

 >[!NOTE]
->This service SLA is different from the Instance SLA (which is defined by various factors such as the network connectivity from the customer's end, AD availability in the customer's domain etc.).
+>The service SLA is different from the Instance SLA (which is defined by various factors such as the network connectivity from the customer's end, Active Directory availability in the customer's domain etc.).

 An SLA of 99.9% implies a downtime of only 9 hours in an entire year.